Gifted-s/Mutex/README.md

 # Mutex

-Implementation of mutex using spin loop approach and memory ordering
+Implementation of mutex using spin loop approach and memory ordering in Rust